matwerber1/goldenmate_orion_1000/docs/project_plan.md

 ### Clients

-- `BmsClient` and `BmsClientAsync` expose ergonomic methods (e.g., `read_total_voltage()`).
+- `BmsClient` exposes ergonomic methods (e.g., `read_total_voltage()`).
-- They build/encode a frame, call the transport, decode/validate, and dispatch to the response parser.
+- It builds/encodes a frame, calls the transport, decodes/validates, and dispatches to the response parser.
-- Respect an inter‑request delay (≥ 200 ms) and command‑specific overrides.
+- Respects an inter‑request delay (≥ 200 ms) and command‑specific overrides.
+- The design maintains extensibility for future async clients by defining an abstract transport interface.

 ---